davidchatting/Approximate/README.md

 void setProximateDeviceHandler(DeviceHandler deviceHandler, int rssiThreshold = APPROXIMATE_PERSONAL_RSSI, int lastSeenTimeoutMs = 60000);
 ```

 The parameter `lastSeenTimeoutMs` defines how quickly (in milliseconds) a device will be said to `DEPART` if it is unseen.
 While the `ARRIVE` event is triggered only once for a device, further observations will cause `SEND` and (sometimes) `RECEIVE` events; when these events stop and after a wait of `lastSeenTimeoutMs`, a `DEPART` event will then be generated.
 A suitable value will depend on the dynamics of the application and devices' use of the network.
-One minute (60,000 ms) is the default value.
+One minute (60,000 ms) is the default value - that is used in this example.

 ### Find My...  using an Active Device Handler
 ![FindMy example](./images/approx-example-findmy.gif)